karunjosy/CephBox/README.md

 # bash install.sh --help

 The avaliable options are:
-   rgw - This is to deploy rgw/s3 on this machine. enteapp - This is to integrate ente app purge - This is to purge/delete the cluster. bash install.sh - Use the script without any option for default installation...
+   bash install.sh - Run the script without any argument is for default ceph installation without rgw/s3. rgw - This argument is to deploy rgw/s3 on this machine. enteapp - This argument is to integrate with ente app. purge - This argument is to purge/delete the cluster. staticip - This argument is to set the static ip address to the machine. diskcheck - This argument is to check whether any free disks(without partition or filesystem) are available on this machine.
 ~~~